microsoft/dstoolkit-mlops-databricks/README.md

 ---
  <br>

+ # Version History And Updates
+ ## Version 1.0.1
- # Azure DevOps Version Now Live
+ - Managed Identity Deployment for Azure DevOps
- - See ".azureDevOps" Folder - **Set Up Instructions To Follow**
+ -
  # MLOps for Databricks with CI/CD (GitHub Actions)
 ---